Irfath/ocr-devops-assignment-ifs/README.md

 step 1.

-run the buld-and-run Docker file
+run the buld-and-run Docker file.
 Tag the image and push the image to docker hub repository.

 If everything are fine ARGOCD will deploy all the required resources.